AslanRunner/AslanRunner/README.md

 # 👋 Hi, I'm Aslan Yusuf Zeybek

 I'm a Computer Engineering student at **Galatasaray University** (GPA: 3.38/4.00), currently spending this academic year at **INSA Lyon** as an exchange student.
-I have a deep passion for full-stack software engineering, data-driven problem solving, and intelligent systems, with a strong focus on **Data Science**, **Machine Learning (ML)**, and applied AI architectures (LLMs & RAG).
+I have a deep passion for full-stack software engineering, data-driven problem solving, and intelligent systems, with a strong focus on **Data Science**, **Machine Learning**, and applied AI architectures.
 During my software engineering internship, I designed and developed an enterprise-grade internal corporate portal and employee management system.
 I am also an alumnus of the **Akbank Generative AI Bootcamp** (Global AI Hub).

 ---